ConfigHubPub/Docs/documentation/pages/getting_started/install.rst

 Download and Install
 ~~~~~~~~~~~~~~~~~~~~

-    - Download and install Java8 to your local host, and set the environment variable
+    - Download and install Java8 to your localhost.
+Set the ``JAVA_HOME`` environment variable to
-      JAVA_HOME to the location of the Java's bin directory.
+      Java's bin directory.:

+         export JAVA_HOME=/path/to/java8/bin

     - `Download <https://www.confighub.com/download>`_ the latest version of ConfigHub: